Josue-T/synapse_ynh/README.md

 su --command="psql matrix_synapse" postgres <<< "UPDATE users SET admin = 1 WHERE name = '@user_to_be_admin:domain.tld'"
 ```

+### Disable backup in upgrade

+To solve the issue [#30](https://github.com/YunoHost-Apps/synapse_ynh/issues/30) you can disable the upgrade in the upgrade by setting to true the key `disable_backup_before_upgrade` in the app setting.
+You can set it by this command :

+`yunohost app setting synapse disable_backup_before_upgrade -v 1`

 Migration from old package
 --------------------------